payfurl/woocommerce/readme.txt

 3. Go to WooCommerce > Settings > Payments and configure the PayFURL settings.

 == External services ==
 This plugin connects to the payFURL API to collect payment details and process payments.
 Payment details are collected when a payment is processed through payFURL on the checkout page.
+You can find the payFURL privacy policy here: https://payfurl.com/privacy-policy.

 == Frequently Asked Questions ==